 The special chamber called ‘PSE’ has been designed by Vehicle Research Development Establishment (VRDE), Ahmednagar, a DRDO Laboratory.

 The walk through the enclosure is designed for personnel decontamination, one person at a time.
-It is a portable system equipped with sanitizer and soap dispenser, officials said.
+Officials said it is a portable system equipped with a sanitizer and soap dispenser.

 The decontamination is started using a foot pedal at the entry.
 On entering the chamber, the electrically-operated pump creates a disinfectant mist of hypo sodium chloride for disinfecting, the DRDO said in a statement.

-The mist spray is calibrated for the operation of 25 seconds and stops automatically indicating completion of the operation.
-As per procedure, personnel undergoing disinfection will need to keep their eyes closed while inside the chamber, it said.
+The mist spray is calibrated for the operation of 25 seconds and stops automatically, indicating completion of the operation.
+As per procedure, it said that personnel undergoing disinfection will need to keep their eyes closed while inside the chamber.

 The system consists of roof-mounted and bottom tanks with a total of 700 liters capacity.
 Approximately 650 personnel can pass through the chamber for disinfection until the refill is required, the DRDO said.